TeskaLabs/asab-webui/doc/about.md

 ## Setting about page

-The About page is set automatically based on the information provided in configuration.
-It shows the information about app name, app version and app maintainers.
+The About page is set automatically based on the information provided in configurations.
+It shows the information about app name, release date, its version and vendor.

 ```
 let ConfigDefaults = {
 	title: "LogMan.io",
 	version: "1.0",
+	release_date: "2020-01-21",
 	vendor: "TeskaLabs",
 	email: "info@teskalabs.com",
-	release_date: "2020-01-21",
 	...
 };
 ```